veggiemike/ruckusrd/ruckusrd.1.md

 **fwdev**=**FWDEV**
 Specify a device containing *fw.sqsh*.
 If found, this squashfs image is mounted on */lib/firmware* to provide firmware to modules loaded during the initramrd stage (e.g., video cards, ethernet cards).
-Not only does this ensure that all the firmware needed for any potentially loaded modules (i.e., if you want networking during a **maint** session) is present, it also makes updating firmware independent of the initrd or kernel upgrade process.
-A giant *fw.sqsh* is built in *ruckusrd/subprojects/fw.sqsh* out of ALL the latest firmware, but isn't installed (it is quite large).
-Alternatively, you can create a machine-specific set of firmware with **firmwarenator**(1).

 **hoststamp**
 Append a timestamp to system hostname.
 Probably only desired when using